A NSW Government website

 Oyster Shipment Logbook

 Biosecurity requirements are currently in place in NSW to manage biosecurity risks posed by shipping cultivated oysters and related infrastructure between NSW estuaries.
-As part of these controls, all oyster aquaculture permit holders must notify NSW DPI of any planned shipments of oyster and oyster infrastructure (cultivation and catching equipment, vessels etc.) between estuaries and record the movement in an approved form of the oyster shipment logbook.
-An online oyster shipment form is now available through the NSW DPI Shellfish App to meet this requirement.
+As part of these controls, all oyster aquaculture permit holders must notify NSW DPIRD of any planned shipments of oyster and oyster infrastructure (cultivation and catching equipment, vessels etc.) between estuaries and record the movement in an approved form of the aquaculture shipment logbook.
+An online oyster shipment form is now available through the NSW DPIRD Shellfish App to meet this requirement.

-The NSW DPI Shellfish App Oyster Shipment form allows farmers to check if their shipments comply with movement controls prior to submission.
-Compliant movements are recorded in the NSW DPI Shellfish App with a unique shipment number, and a copy of the form and shipment number is sent to the submitting aquaculture permit holder via email.
-NSW DPI are notified of the intended shipment on submission and may arrange an inspection of the shipment if deemed necessary.
+The NSW DPIRD Shellfish App "Add New Shipment" form allows farmers to check if their shipments comply with movement controls prior to submission.
+Compliant movements are recorded in the NSW DPIRD Shellfish App with a unique shipment number, and a copy of the form and shipment number is sent to the submitting aquaculture permit holder via email.
+NSW DPIRD are notified of the intended shipment on submission and may arrange an inspection if deemed necessary.

 Reporting all inter-estuary movements makes it easier to trace oyster and infrastructure movements in the event of a biosecurity outbreak and must be completed for all movements out of NSW estuaries.